Fellowships: Training in Research in Integrative Medicine (TRIM)

 The goal of the pre-doctoral fellowship is to support medical students who are taking a research year, or PhD students in relevant fields in the biological or social sciences, to pursue an intensive period of research activity and research training at the UCSF Osher Center for Integrative Medicine.
 We expect pre-doctoral fellows to work closely with a research mentor at the Osher Center, in most cases developing work that is based on an existing research program.
 We encourage potential applicants to contact research faculty with whom they are interested in working, in order to develop a planned research project to be performed during the fellowship period.

 Application to the program is a two-step process.
-Part 1 of the application, a letter of intent (see below for specifics), is due by October 1, 2013.
-The deadline for Part 2 of the application, including all reference letters, is November 14, 2014.
+Part 1 of the application, a letter of intent (see below for specifics), is due by October 3, 2014.
+The deadline for Part 2 of the application, including all reference letters, is November 13, 2014.
 Please note that letters of intent require approval before a full application may be submitted.
-We will inform applicants of their Part 1 approval status within two weeks of receipt of the LOI.
+We will inform applicants of their Part 1 approval status within two weeks of receipt.
 Please send application materials to the fellowship coordinator, Ms. Yvette Coulter, via e-mail, fax 415.353.7711, or by mailing to the address listed below.

 Part 1: Due October 3, 2014